← Back to research

 Cautions

-• Black box — Less transparency than self-hosted options
+• Black box — Closed source (the NebulaGG GitHub org has a single public repo); less transparency than self-hosted options

-• Early stage — Limited public track record
+• Early stage — Founded 2026, limited public track record, no disclosed user numbers

 • Business focus — More for automation than personal assistant use